Breast / Mammogram

 | Cervical | People eligible for cervical screening, age 25+, ever sexually active; routine ages 25–69 | Usually every 5 years | HPV cervical screening test | Primary care, sexual health or community clinics depending on region | Some individuals continue until age 74 if not adequately screened between 65–69.
 Follow-up depends on HPV result and history. |

-| Colon | Average-risk adults ages 50–74 | Every 2 years | FIT kit | Family doctor/NP, or Health811 if no doctor 811 |
+| Colon | Average-risk adults ages 45–74 (higher risk: from age 40) | Every 2 years | FIT kit | Family doctor/NP, or Health811 if no doctor 811 |

-Colonoscopy is used for positive FIT results or higher-risk patients — not average-risk first-line screening. |
+Colonoscopy is used for positive FIT results or higher-risk patients, not for average-risk first-line screening. |

 | Lung | Ages 55–80, OHIP coverage, history of smoking cigarettes daily for at least 20 years | Based on OLSP risk assessment | Low-dose CT | Referral or direct contact with Ontario Lung Screening Program site | Not everyone meeting referral criteria will qualify.
-Symptoms require diagnostic assessment, not screening. |
+Symptoms require diagnostic assessment, not routine screening. |

-| AAA | Age 65+; Ontario pathway includes ages 65–80 | One-time | Abdominal ultrasound | Ask clinician for referral or contact Health811 811 |
+| AAA | Age 65+; Ontario pathway includes ages 65–80 | One-time | Abdominal ultrasound | Ask a healthcare provider for referral or contact Health811 811 |

 Especially important with a smoking history, hypertension, cardiovascular disease, or family history of aneurysm. |